governmentwas replaced with what we have to use now, frequency of items turning up for this page went down a bit.

 Curoil's directors have discovered that their counterparts in other government-owned companies get more gasoline money and are now clamoring to get as much; plus 2 free cylinders of household cooking gas per year (total worth of those less than $45).
 Such pettiness?
 It's a relief to know that, in these difficult times, they don't have more important things to worry about.

-The members of Curaçao Tourism Development Foundation CTDB (managing CTB) turn out to have raised their allowance with a factor three.
+The members of Curaçao Tourism Development Foundation CTDF (managing CTB) turn out to have raised their allowance with a factor three.

 CTB is the Curaçao Tourist Board; they changed their name from CTDB Curaçao Tourist Development Board in the recent past, as tourism was doing so well that further development wasn't really needed.
 Talk about chutzpah!

 Where it hurts most

 The bailiff has visited eight prominent politicians with writs, because they are or have been members of the DCA Raad van Beheer.
 The way this council was set up is really cute: the members can be held personally liable for DCA's debts, now reported to amount to almost ANG260M.

 got one as well

 Commented one politician "Many people will be gloating."
 Whatever gave him that idea?

 As government party PLKP, just like opposition party FOL (with many leaders in jail), does not want DCA to go bankrupt, yet another government crisis looms up.
 By the way, they only filed for bankruptcy 6 weeks later.